Reports System

 represents the global default list of reports, and individual Problems can either use that default list or override it by specifying their own list explicitly.

 The reporting system supports subproblems.
-For example, if a model has two Problems and they have the default names of
+For example, if a model has two Problems and they have the names problem1

 and problem2